AtanasBobev/Randomness-Analysis/README.md

 # Randomness-Analysis
 Experiment illustrating the outputs of normal vs uniform distribution of random numbers amounts using grid and R language.
-All of the source code can be seen in the corresponding files.

 Below is an example of Normal Distribution with 100 points, each with random X and Y coordinates.
 ![alt text](https://i.imgur.com/YvZrscv.jpg)